Chinurum-Omenuko/portfolio/README.md

 From making the font size a rem to ensure scalability to using background colours on nav links to ensure users knew where their cursors were on was important.

 Overall, i have learned how to decompose problems and obstacles into smaller tasks to make things easier.

+## List of resources used
+- Bootstrap Navbar and Footer
+- SVG camera logo and hamburger menu